anasedova/depression_detection/README.md

 **sent_predict.py** : sentiment prediction with the trained model on the new data

 You don't need to train the model from scratch - we have already done it!
-If you want to use it, please download it [here](https://www.icloud.com/iclouddrive/07l-mKo0NRemSlP5AQQY__HgQ#trained_model) and put the file in Sentiment_analysis folder
+If you want to use it, please download it [here](https://www.icloud.com/iclouddrive/07l-mKo0NRemSlP5AQQY__HgQ#trained_model) and put the file in [Sentiment_analysis folder](https://github.com/agsedova/depression_detection/tree/master/Sentiment_analysis).